List of Scholarships for African Students that will close in July 2018

 From students to young and professional entrepreneurs, various scholarships and awards exist for African scholars and organisations every year.
 Typically, AfterschoolAfrica compiles a list of these awards and their (annual) deadlines to enable readers browse through available scholarships and encourage early application entries.

-The Rhodes University, South Africa, through the University Council, has established the Rhodes University Postdoctoral Fellowships for South African students.
-The Fellowships are intended to foster existing research and scholarly or creative activities within Rhodes University departments and institutes.
-Ideally a Fellow’s proposed work will closely complement existing programmes in the host department.
-Each Fellowship is a package of R160 000 per annum with an additional allocation of a maximum of R10 000 to be used at the discretion of the Head of Department and the Fellow.
-The Fellowship cannot be held concurrently with any supplementary funding.
+The Rhodes University Fellowships are intended to foster existing research and scholarly or creative activities within Rhodes University departments and institutes.
+Each Fellowship is a package of R160 000 per annum with an additional allocation of a maximum of R10 000.

 Up to 30 awards of £3000 will be awarded towards the first year of full time study (undergraduate and postgraduate taught).
 The awardees will be selected at the discretion of the International Admissions Team.
 Please also note that this scholarship can not be combined with any other scholarships or early payment discounts.

 With support of the Yousef Jameel Scholarship Fund, Humboldt-Universität will annually award five scholarships to doctoral candidates in the natural science fields.

 ISESCO Research Grants are awarded for high-level and promising scientific research projects in the fields of agricultural biotechnology, biological sciences, and medicinal plants, among others.

 The Open Society Fellowship was founded in 2008 to support individuals pursuing innovative and unconventional approaches to fundamental open society challenges.